eliranwong/OpenGNT/README.md

 <b>Compilation of the Base Text of OGNT</b>

 Berean Greek Bible and its associated data were then taken into review and processed, for compilation of a NA-equivalent Greek New Testament.
-The process of compilation is briefly described below:
+The compilation process is briefly described below:

 - Variants markers were reviewed, a few were refined.
 - Three missing variants from Byzantine text were added to the database.